-Living from the Heart offers a learning community that invites participants to deepen their experience of intimacy with God and ourselves.
+Living from the Heart offers a learning community that invites participants to deepen their experience of intimacy with God, self, and others.

 Opening to God’s heart of love with our whole heart, especially in our most broken places, brings a healing integration within and provides the courage to offer our lives in loving compassion to the world around us.